-- 1. As at December 31, 2020 and 2019, the Company had 257 and 251 employees, including 8 and 7 non-employee directors, respectively. - 2.
-A company whose stock is listed for trading on the stock exchange or over-the-counter securities exchange shall additionally disclose the following information: - (1) Average employee benefit expense in current year was \$1,224.
-Average employee benefit expense in previous year was \$1,222. - (2) Average employees salaries in current year was \$1,051.
-Average employees salaries in previous year was \$1,054. - (3) Adjustments of average employees salaries was (0.28)%. - (4) The Company established on audit committee, therefore there was no remuneration paid to supervisors. - (5) The Company has policies, such as 'Regulation of employees' performance assessment' and 'Salary, proceeds waiting for deduction, working process of salary' as the compliance basis of reasonable salary and remuneration policy, to implement certain and effective awards and penalties.
+- 1. As at December 31, 2021 and 2020, the Company had 264 and 257 employees, including 9 and 8 non-employee directors, respectively. - 2.
+A company whose stock is listed for trading on the stock exchange or over-the-counter securities exchange shall additionally disclose the following information: - (1) Average employee benefit expense in current year of \$1,669.
+Average employee benefit expense in previous year of \$1,224. - (2) Average employees salaries in current year of \$1,474.
+Average employees salaries in previous year of \$1,051. - (3) Adjustments of average employees salaries of 40.25% - (4) The Company established on audit committee, therefore there was no remuneration paid to supervisors. - (5) The Company has policies, such as 'Regulation of employees' performance assessment' and 'Salary, proceeds waiting for deduction, working process of salary' as the compliance basis of reasonable salary and remuneration policy, to implement certain and effective awards and penalties.
 The significant salary and remuneration policies are reviewed by the salary and remuneration committee which is composed of independent directors.
 Employees' performance is combined with the corporate social responsibility policy through the performance assessment process which is participated in by everyone in the Company and the employees' performance assessment rating which is performed every half year.
 The Company's Articles of Incorporation also requires that 5%~15% of the current year's profit will be for employees' bonus and compensation and 3% will be for directors' employees' remuneration.